jupyterhub/jupyterhub/docs/source/reference/database.md

   from the hub will be idle for longer than most connections.
 This behavior will lead to frustrating 'the connection has gone away' errors from sqlalchemy if `pool_recycle` is not set.
-- If you use utf8mb4 collation with MySQL earlier than 5.7.7 or MariaDB earlier than 10.2.1 you may get an '1709, Index column size too large' error.
-To fix this you need to set 'innodb_large_prefix' to enabled and 'innodb_file_format' to 'Barracuda' to allow for the index sizes jupyterhub uses. 'row_format' will be set to 'DYNAMIC' as long as those options are set correctly.
-Later versions of MariaDB and MySQL should set these values by default, as well as have a default DYNAMIC row_format and pose no trouble to users.
+- If you use `utf8mb4` collation with MySQL earlier than 5.7.7 or MariaDB earlier than 10.2.1 you may get an `1709, Index column size too large` error.
+  To fix this you need to set `innodb_large_prefix` to enabled and `innodb_file_format` to `Barracuda` to allow for the index sizes jupyterhub uses. `row_format` will be set to `DYNAMIC` as long as those options are set correctly.
+Later versions of MariaDB and MySQL should set these values by default, as well as have a default `DYNAMIC` `row_format` and pose no trouble to users.